-Input Field Value [°C]
+- Input Field Value [°C]

-In order to determine a temperature with thermocouples, you need a reference junction temperature.
+- In order to determine a temperature with thermocouples, you need a reference junction temperature.
 This entry provides information on the current temperature measured at the reference junctions.

-Auto Correct on [bits]
+- Auto Correct on [bits]

 The hexadecimal number 3FF indicates that the temperature measured at the reference junction is used for determining the temperature with the thermocouples.
-If any other value occurs, please contact your MOTORTECH contact person (see section Customer Service Information on page 142).
+If any other value occurs, contact MOTORTECH service.